christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/Pickle Store/README.md

         return (function_name, (parameter_1,parameter_2,)) #if there is only 1 parameter: (parameter_1,)
 ```
 ## Exploring the challenge
-This is the first thing the user see as soon as he/she accesses the challenge:
+This is the first thing we see as soon as he/she accesses the challenge:

 ![Pickle Store](https://user-images.githubusercontent.com/66698256/229376712-d235bbbb-0d59-4c3d-a9e0-ab0829107127.png)

-If the user clicks on one of the buttons (the first one, for example), he/she will be redirected to <code>/order</code>:
+If we click on one of the buttons (the first one, for example), we will be redirected to <code>/order</code>:

 ![Order executed](https://user-images.githubusercontent.com/66698256/229377403-7b7e14fd-62dd-46fd-9b15-5188b734f11d.png)

-Clicking on the "New Order" button the user will be redirected to the initial page.
+Clicking on the "New Order" button we will be redirected to the initial page.
 By inspecting the four buttons something interesting can be noticed:

 ![Cookie setting](https://user-images.githubusercontent.com/66698256/229377514-b38166dd-aa58-412f-866b-9b865f722abc.png)